Ethiopia Facts

 Ethiopian Prime Minister Abiy Ahmed - image: Aron Simeneh/wikicommonsEthiopian Prime Minister Abiy Ahmed

-• Prime Minister: Abiy Ahmed, winner of the 2019 Nobel Peace Prize
+• Prime Minister: Abiy Ahmed since 2018, he was winner of the 2019 Nobel Peace Prize

 • History: Ethiopia is the oldest independent country in Africa and the only African country that evaded colonial rule.
 For five years from 1936 - 1941, Ethiopia was occupied by Italian forces.
 The country was ruled as a socialist state by a Military junta from 1974 - 1991.
 Only in 1994, Ethiopia adopted a constitution and the first elections with participation of several parties took place in 1995.